 In the process, you build cool cars, enrich your resume and build your skills.
 Better yet, if you come with co-workers and/or friends, you will build happy memories and strong ties.
 It’s a win-win for all involved.

 Over 500,000 American kids under the age of five have mobility issues, and few have access to devices that give them free movement.
-Most insurance programs only provide electric wheelchairs for kids who are five years old and up, and few parents can afford them.
+Most insurance programs only provide electric wheelchairs for school-aged kids, and few parents can afford to buy them on their own.
 Electric wheelchairs cost approximately $17,000 each.
 This lack of independent movement severely limits younger kids’ interactions with their environment and with other kids.

 Geeks for Kids changes the way these kids experience their world.
 We give the kids a chance to move about and explore freely – not experience life as passive observers from strollers and wheelchairs.
 It also gives these kids a vehicle that excites and engages their peers and encourages them to play together.

 In 2019, we will build custom cars for as many kids with mobility challenges as we can.
 It all depends on how much money we can raise, how many volunteers pitch in and how many families ask for cars.

 The kids’ challenges vary.
 Some cannot walk.
 Others can stand and even walk with crutches or other aids.
 Some cannot use their hands effectively or at all.
 Some can only move their heads and necks.
 Our goal is to customize a car for each child’s specific needs.

 Building these cars is an ultra-cool tech challenge.
 Our design team chooses an off-the-shelf toy, electric car.
 Then, they design modifications that make one of these cars work for each kid we “adopt” – stripping them down and building them up with the coolest and must functional tech they can imagine to make it easy for each kid to move, learn and play.

 To learn more about how we built our first car, read: Colson’s story.